ethereum/consensus-specs/specs/_features/eip7251/beacon-chain.md

 #### Updated  `process_registry_updates`

+`process_registry_updates` uses the updated definition of `initiate_validator_exit` and changes how the activation epochs are computed for eligible validators.

 ```python
 def process_registry_updates(state: BeaconState) -> None:
     # Process activation eligibility and ejections
     for index, validator in enumerate(state.validators):
         if is_eligible_for_activation_queue(validator):
             validator.activation_eligibility_epoch = get_current_epoch(state) + 1

         if (
             is_active_validator(validator, get_current_epoch(state))
             and validator.effective_balance <= EJECTION_BALANCE